 Working with Project Properties

 The following illustration shows the property pages for a Visual C++ project.
-Notice that in the left pane, the VC++ Directories rule is selected, and in the right pane, the properties that are associated with that rule are shown.
-(The $(...) values are unfortunately called macros.
+In the left pane, the VC++ Directories rule is selected, and the right pane lists the properties that are associated with that rule.
+The $(...) values are unfortunately called macros.
 These are not C/C++ macros but simply compile-time constants.
 Macros are discussed in the Property page macros section later in this article.)
-VC++ Directories is a configuration property, and its values can be different for different configurations—for example, Debug versus Release.
-You can use the Configuration and Platform list boxes at the top of the dialog box to set the configurations that the properties apply to; in many cases All Platforms and All Configurations are the right choice.
+VC++ Directories values, like most properties, can vary for each configuration/platform combination.
+Use the Configuration and Platform list boxes at the top of the dialog box to specify which property groups should apply your changes.
+In many cases All Platforms and All Configurations are the right choice.
 To set properties for just some configurations, multi-select them in Property Manager, and then open the shortcut menu and choose Properties.

 To set a property for a project